 Contaminates that may be present in source water include: Microbiological Contaminants such as bacteria, which may come from sewage treatment plants, septic systems, agricultural livestock operations and wildlife.
 Inorganic Contaminates such as salts and metals which can be naturally-occuring or result from urban storm water runoff, industrial or domestic wastewater discharges, oil and gas production, mining or farming and pesticides and herbicides which may come from a variety of sources such as agriculture, urban storm water runoff and residential uses.
 Organic Chemical Contaminates including synthetic and volatile organic chemicals, which are byproducts of industrial processes and petroleum production can also come from gas stations, urban storm water runoff and septic systems.
 Radioactive Contaminates can be naturally occurring or be the result of oil and gas production and mining activities.

-For CY'2001, the wholesale water rate will decrease from $2.305 per thousand gallons to $2.18 per thousand gallons.
+For CY'2002, the wholesale water rate will increase from $2.18 per thousand gallons to $2.232 per thousand gallons.
 This is the cost per thousand gallons paid to Community Water System by its wholesale customers for water delivered through the Faulkner/Cleburne County transmission line going south from Greers Ferry Lake.
 The communities receiving water from CWS are the cities of Quitman, Guy, Greenbrier, Wooster and Mayflower and the Beaverfork and Vilonia water Associations.
-This reduction in the wholesale water rate results from improved operating efficiency and an increase in wholesale water consumption.

 Microbiological Contaminants (Porentially harmful microorganisms that may be occuring or introduced by humans.)